 February 2013 Prologue

 Long on the list of “To-Dos” here at the Tusk is the republication and reposting of the 1997 essay that got me into this mess.
 I have been particularly haunted in recent years as I ditched the eponymous site for social media (2008) and blogging (2010).
 The code from my old website deteriorated relative to modern browsers, leaving the HTML formatting a shambles for many visitors.
 Add to that my old web authoring tool, FrontPage, is a dinosaur which I no longer maintain on modern computers — and I have lost the log-in info.
 How embarrassing.

-So, here at the Tusk, readers have never had opportunity to read an interesting and original text, which I have rectified below by republishing.
+So, here at the Tusk, readers have never had opportunity to read the interesting original text, which I have rectified below by reposting.
 My approach to the re-post is to leave the words original — not one is changed — but update where necessary the links and exhibits with modern information, and provide some footnotes with updated commentary.
 This is an extended project rather than a blog post, so expect to see this page evolve and hopefully become more visually appealing.

 Finally, the Carolina bays continue to mystify me.
 In fact, the wonderful work of Michael Davias at Cintos.org has somehow managed to simultaneously increase my understanding of their nature AND my consternation regarding the mechanics of their formation.
 LiDAR has revealed many things not evident in 1997, such as bays in Midwest and extraordinary configurations not possibly formed by wind and water.
 Allen West, David Kimbell and I collected extraordinary evidence in middle of the last decade which has been brushed-off without any attempt at replication.

 Despite all this intellectual activity, the only thing that has remained certain for me is that all these extraordinary features were formed at once and evolved only slightly.
 Furthermore, more bays than not in my experience have never been “lakes” of any kind.
 We proved that here.
 UCSB studied the sediments extensively and there was no indication the soil ever hosted a lacustrine environment.
 Stick that in your pipe and smoke it.